OrganicityEu-Platform/admin-scripts/README.md

 Requests an access token on the authentication server using client credentials, then remove a role to a user identified by his/her sub.

+role example : 'manager-dev:dictionary-user'

-### 2.3 oc-addroletoall
+### 2.4 oc-addroletoall

 usage : ```oc-addroletoall client_login client_password roleName```

 Requests an access token on the authentication server using client credentials, then gives all users the role roleName

-role example : 'manager-dev:site-user'
+role example : 'manager-dev:dictionary-user'

 ## 2. misc